eno-lang/eno-lang.org/src/write/index.md

 # Introduction

-eno is very simple, in about 5 minutes you'll be ready to create any content you wish!
+eno is very simple, in a few minutes you'll be ready to create any content you wish.

-This introduction shows you five important types of lines you will find in eno documents that you absolutely should know about, all in about 5 minutes.
-You can either watch the video or read the text version below, they both explain the same things.
+You can either watch the video or read the text below, they both cover the same essentials, pick whichever you prefer.

-Optionally, there's another page called *Advanced features*, that describes five additional types of lines that you should get to know if you use eno a lot, edit very complex documents, use it for very technical usecases, or for completeness sake, if you just want to know all there is to know about the eno format - reading time about 5-15 minutes, depending on prior experience with the concepts explained.

-These two pages combined cover everything there is to know about the eno notation language, and will empower you to understand and edit any eno document you will ever encounter, in merely 10-20 minutes reading time.

 <video controls src="essentials.mp4"></video>

-## The essential features
+## The Essentials (Text Version)

 ### Comments